Ferlab-Ste-Justine/openstack-zeppelin/README.md

 - ip: IP of the generated zeppelin server compute instance on the network it was attached to

+- groups: The security groups giving access to the zeppeling server.
+The exported security groups (resources of type **openstack_networking_secgroup_v2**) are:
+  - client: Clients able to access the zeppelin server over the port 8080 in http
+  - bastion: Servers able to access the zeppelin server with ssh traffic over port 22

 # Usage Example

 ```